 What Is a “No Contest” Plea and When Is It Appropriate?

 If you or someone you know has been charged with a criminal offense, perhaps the most important issue that you’ll discuss with your lawyer is the type of plea you plan to enter at your arraignment.
-A plea is a person’s formal response to a criminal charge.
-Most individuals are familiar with “guilty” and “not guilty” as possible responses, but you and your lawyer may also consider another lesser-known type of plea: “nolo contendere,” or “no contest.”
+A plea is a person’s formal response to a criminal charge in a criminal case.
+Most individuals are familiar with “guilty” and “not guilty” as possible responses, but you and your lawyer may also consider another lesser-known type of plea: “nolo contendere” or “no contest.”

 Nolo contendere is a legal term that comes from the Latin phrase “I do not wish to contend.”
 Both the Latin term and its English equivalent are quite clear in their meaning: the defendant neither disputes nor admits to the charge brought by the prosecution.
 In other words, while you don’t admit your guilt, you do admit the truth of the facts alleged in the indictment or complaint.
 As a result, a plea of no contest means that you’ll face the penalties associated with a conviction.